Leadership Lessons from Confucius: achieve the greatest impact

 --

-Fan Chi asked to learn about cultivating grain.
-Confucius said: “You’d be better off asking an old farmer.”
-Fan Chi asked to learn about raising vegetables.
-Confucius said: “You’d be better off asking an old gardener.”
-After Fan Chi had left, Confucius said: “What a petty person!
-When a ruler loves ritual, the people don’t dare to be disrespectful.
-When a ruler loves rightness, the people don’t dare to be disobedient.
-When a ruler loves trustworthiness, the people don’t dare to be deceitful.
-If such a ruler existed, people would flock to them from everywhere with their children strapped to their backs.
-What need would there be to learn about farming?”
+Fan Chi asked to learn about farming.
+Confucius said: “You would be better off asking an old farmer.”
+Fan Chi asked to learn about gardening.
+Confucius said: “You would be better off asking an old gardener.”
+After Fan Chi left, Confucius said: “What a small-minded man!
+If a ruler loves ritual, the people will not dare to be disrespectful.
+If a ruler loves rightness, the people will not dare to be disobedient.
+If a ruler loves trustworthiness, the people will not dare to be deceitful.
+If such a ruler existed, people would flock to him from everywhere with their children strapped to their backs.
+Why bother to learn about farming?”

 Your time and talent are precious.
 Focus them on where you’ll achieve the greatest impact.
 If you manage a team concentrate on making sure that you have the right people, culture, and processes in place to make sure it operates successfully.
 Leave the technical and operational questions for the appropriate experts.